Looking for support for your project? Stanford Arts can help.

 The Office of Student Productions (OSP) is here to support extracurricular student projects across the arts through all aspects of the production.
 If you need specific help with location reservations, are looking for equipment or would like to chat about general or specific aspects of your project or production, please make an appointment with Claudia Dorn at www.calendly.com/cvdorn

 The Roble Arts Gym is a drop-in creative space for art-making open to all Stanford students.
-Students swipe their I.D. card to gain access to spaces for informal performance and rehearsal, project materials and storage for artworks, and a community of art-makers.
+Students have access to spaces for informal performance and rehearsal, project materials and storage for artworks, and a community of art-makers.

 The OSP has partnered with ASSU to set up the Equipment Lending Library.
 The Lending Library's collection includes speakers and stands, microphones, mixers, amps and cables, as well as photo and video equipment.
 All students are eligible to borrow equipment for up to five days.

 (Room 116, across the courtyard from the main entrance)

 Roble Arts Gym is located within the Roble Gym building.

 Mon - Thurs: 2:30pm - Midnight